CollinAlpert/Java2DB/README.md

 `AsyncBaseService`.
 You wil find all the methods that the `BaseService` has plus every method with an `Async` suffix.
 That is the asynchronous version.\
 The asynchronous versions of methods which have a return value, e.g. `create`, `count` or `any`, accept a `Consumer` which defines an action for the value once it is computed asynchronously.
-If you do not wish to use the computed value, e.g. for the `create` method, the `CallbackUtils` class offers an `empty()` method, which returns an empty `Consumer` that just does nothing.
+If you do not wish to use the computed value, the `FunctionUtils` class offers an `empty()` method, which returns an empty `Consumer` that just does nothing.
 Use this as an argument in the asynchronous methods, when needed.

 ### Enums for static values